Tao-AI-group/BSO-AD/README.md

 BSO-AD is a FAIR-compliant ontology resource developed for representing and harmonizing behavioral and social factors (BSFs) and Alzheimer’s disease and related dementias (ADRD)-related knowledge.
 The ontology aims to support semantic interoperability, data harmonization, and knowledge integration for BSF-related ADRD research.

-BSO-AD was developed following established ontology design principles with reuse of existing ontologies and controlled terminologies, including the Social Determinants of Health Ontology (SDoHO), Drug Repurposing-Oriented Alzheimer’s Disease Ontology (DROADO), AD-Onto, ICD-9-CM, and ICD-10-CM.
+BSO-AD was developed following established ontology design principles with reuse of existing ontologies and controlled terminologies, including the Social Determinants of Health Ontology (SDoHO), Drug Repurposing-Oriented Alzheimer’s Disease Ontology (DROADO), Time Event Ontology (TEO), AD-Onto, ICD-9-CM, and ICD-10-CM.
 In addition, the ontology incorporates literature-derived semantic relationships between BSFs and ADRD.

 ## Ontology Development